BrandonXu6106/obsidianpublish/content/thoughts/collaborative software.md

 [Source](https://publish.obsidian.md/jessmartin/Collaboration+is+a+spectrum+from+asynchronous+to+fully+synchronous)

 - full async - no collaboration ever - has to be completely disconnected
-- async branching - [[git|git]] flow, working in parallel universes temporarily, then merging back together
+- async branching - [[git.md|git]] flow, working in parallel universes temporarily, then merging back together
 - peripheral awareness - working in the same space while working separately (parallel play)
 - fully sync - pair programming